General · · 14 min read

 You know, traditional websites have their charm.
 They’re simple and easy to use, making them a great fit for small businesses or those just dipping their toes into the online world.
 Plus, they usually come with lower initial costs and can be set up pretty quickly.
 This is super appealing for companies wanting to establish an online presence without breaking the bank.

 In the manufacturing sector, these issues are even more pronounced.
-Companies need robust platforms to effectively manage complex inventory systems and customer interactions.
+Companies need to effectively manage complex inventory systems and customer interactions.
 As we look ahead to 2025, investing in technology that aligns with business strategies is going to be crucial.

 The central idea shows traditional websites, with branches indicating their strengths and limitations.
 Strengths are benefits that make them appealing, while limitations highlight challenges businesses face as they grow.